-- 1. Standards-based Curriculum and Instruction: VAHS's curriculum is based on the Common Core Standards.
+- 1. PERSONALIZED LEARNING: VAMS's curriculum is based on the Common Core Standards.
+All teachers analyze Common Core stand.
+The VAMS program embraces personalized learning to ensure that we meet the individual needs of all students, in all classes.
+This approach places a greater emphasis on students mastering standards to completion, in addition to completing rigorous projects that showcase student ability to use academic standards to solve, experiment, create, and innovate in core classes.
+Students are also instructed on habits of success to aid in their learning, and are assigned an adult mentor to assist students in discovering the work styles and time management options that will work for them. - 2.
+STANDARDS-BASED CURRICULUM AND INSTRUCTION: VAMS's curriculum is based on the Common Core Standards.
 All teachers analyze Common Core standards and internal school standards, such as reading and writing assessments that correspond to their specific grade and content areas.
-They then frame their lessons to ensure that they align with the scope and sequence of their Standards Map.
-The frequent use of standards-driven assessment data assist teachers and administrators in ensuring that content mastery occurs at the appropriate pace and in accordance with state standards. - 2.
-Organized and Systematic Approach to Instructional Delivery: Consistent instructional approaches and strategies are Part of our philosophy because effective classroom organization and management along with strategic instructional planning are cornerstones of a well-run educational program.
-We establish a system that sets clear teaching expectations every day; this ensures that all students learn their grade level standards and receive quality instruction. - Standards Mapping all standards must be mapped out clearly and sequentially for learning to best occur with units that tie standards together. - Syllabus Each course must have a delineated syllabus that describes the course, lists teacher expectations, student outcomes, unit titles, assignments, gradebook categories and breakdowns, along with teacher contact information. - Weekly overviews-Teachers are responsible for submitting lesson plans on a weekly basis.
-Teachers who teach the same content for the same grades are expected to common plan to ensure instructional consistency.
-Weekly overviews are submitted to the Principal.
-S/he is responsible for the evaluation of the overviews and provides feedback to the teachers. - Common Whiteboard Configuration-Teachers use a common whiteboard configuration (WBC).
-Supported by the work of Dr. Lorraine Monroe, the founder of the Frederick Douglass Academy in Harlem, New York, the blackboard configuration (deemed "whiteboard" at VAHS) is an instructional accountability system that streamlines the content of that day's lesson.
-The WBC includes minimally: - The standard - o Homework - o Day's agenda - o "Do Now" activity - Important dates for students to remember
+Then, they frame their lessons to ensure they align with the scope and sequence of their Standards Map.
+The frequent use of standards-driven assessment data assist teachers and administrators to ensure content mastery occurs at the appropriate pace and in accordance with state standards. - 3.
+ORGANIZED AND SYSTEMATIC APPROACH TO INSTRUCTIONAL DELIVERY: Consistent instructional approaches and strategies are part of our philosophy because effective classroom organization & management with strategic instructional planning are cornerstones of a well-ran educational program.
+We establish a system that sets clear teaching expectations every day; this ensures that all students learn their grade level standards and receive quality instruction. - Scope and Sequence & Standards Mapping all standards must be mapped out clearly and sequentially for learning to best occur with units that tie standards together. - Unit Plan Using the Understanding by Design format, teachers create 6-8 week unit plans, which outline the culminating project, and how instruction will be structured to guide students to success on the final project.
+Teacher then use student performance on the final projects to assess needs prior to creating the plan for the following unit. - Syllabus Each course must have a delineated syllabus that describes the course, lists teacher expectations, student outcomes, unit titles, assignments, gradebook categories and breakdowns, along with teacher contact information. - Accelerated Reader-All Counselors and advisors monitor, track and support students with reading their independent novels. - Weekly Lesson Plans Teachers are responsible for submitting lesson plans on a weekly basis.
+Plans are submitted to the staff Dropbox, and reviewed by the Principal and Assistant

+- Principal of Instruction.
+The Principal and Assistant Principal are responsible for the evaluation of the lesson plans, and provide feedback to the teachers.

+- Common Whiteboard Configuration (WBC) Teachers use a common whiteboard configuration.
+Supported by the work of Dr. Lorraine Monroe, founder of Frederick Douglas Academy in Harlem, NY, the WBC is an instructional accountability system that streamlines the content of the day's lesson.
+The WBC includes minimally:

+- The standard

+- Homework

+- o Day's agenda

+- o "Do Now"

+- Important dates

-The WBC sets clear academic expectations of what students learn during that lesson and also serves as a visual cue for the teacher to manage his/her instructional pacing more effectively.
-Administrators also use the WBC as a tool to identify how well the teacher follows the content, pacing and activities set forth in the lesson plan when they do their regular walkthroughs and evaluations.
+This sets clear academic expectations of what students learn during that lesson and also serves as a visual cue for the teacher to manage his/her instructional pacing more effectively.
+Administrators also use the setup as a tool to identify how well the teacher follows the content, pacing and activities set forth in the lesson plan when they do their regular walkthroughs and evaluations.